 Where does trans-ideology come from?

 It seems to me that most Radical Feminist accounts of the recent emergence of 21st century trans-ideology tend to blame the corporate interests of big pharma in promoting gender transition.
 So far so good.
 No doubt this is correct as far as it goes.
 But it doesn’t explain its rapid adoption and acceptance of a movement that challenges the rights of women.
 Two recent articles (there may be others I am not aware of) go further in tracing a causal link between neoliberalism and trans-ideology.

 The first by Heather Brunskell-Evans is excellent at the cultural level of analysis but doesn’t explain neoliberalism is a response to the onset of the structural crisis of global capitalism from the 1970’s onwards.
 For Marxists, neoliberal ideology emerged in the 1980s as a reborn 18th century liberalism, to shift the burden of the crisis onto workers as a whole.
-Then as now seems clear, trans-ideology burst on the scene in the new millennium, when capital’s crisis had become terminal, that is with no way back, to clawback the historic gains of women in a desperate attempt to survive.
-Because women have always fought back, trans ideology had to target politically progressive women, especially radical feminists, in order to divide the working class and weaken its ability to mobilise against the patriarchy and capitalist class rule.
+Then as now seems clear, trans-ideology burst on the scene in the new millennium, when capital’s crisis had become terminal.
+Because women have always fought back, trans ideology targets politically progressive women, especially radical feminists, in order to divide the working class and weaken its ability to mobilise against the patriarchy and capitalist class rule.